lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 ![](stahn-guide/sub133_1.png)
-The title obtained is a condition for the "Parenthood" Sub Event (→P351).
+▲ The title obtained is a condition for the "Parents" [Side-Quest #134](projects/destiny-dc/stahn-guide?id=Side-Quest-134-Parents)

 ---